 When do Nightmares Happen?

-Nightmares occur largely in the REM, or deep stage of sleep, but may occur in earlier stages in some cases, often in the case of a particularly stressful or traumatic event being on a person’s mind while lying in mind.
+Night mares occur largely in the REM, or deep stage of sleep, but may occur in earlier stages in some cases, often in the case of a particularly stressful or traumatic event being on a person’s mind while lying in mind.
 This can lead to entering the dream state directly from sleep.
-Nightmares are rarely lucid dreams, meaning they are not recognized as dreams by the person experiencing them, which of course leads to the increased level of terror felt by them.
+They are rarely lucid dreams, meaning they are not recognized as dreams by the person experiencing them, which of course leads to the increased level of terror felt by them.

 How common are nightmares?

-Nightmares are extremely common, and may affect as many as 80-90% of people at some point in their lives.
-Nightmares can begin as early as age 3, and are common in young children.
-They generally lessen as a person grows up, but most adults will also have nightmares on occasion during their lives.
+They are extremely common, and may affect as many as 80-90% of people at some point in their lives.
+This phenomenon can begin as early as age 3, and are common in young children.
+They generally lessen as a person grows up, but most adults will also have them on occasion during their lives.
 They are common in both males and females.

 Nightmares as a chronic sleeping disorder are much less common, and affect about 5% of the population.